nilsojc/serieapipeline/README.md

 <h2>Step by Step Instructions</h2>

-***2. Set up IAM Roles***
+***1. Set up IAM Roles***

 In this step, we will assign and assume an IAM for ECS, API gateway and Cloudwatch permissions, as well as generate short-term credentials for it.

-We will start by creating a Trust Policy

-1. Create a Trust Policy
-Create a trust policy file (trust-policy.json) to allow ECS tasks and your account to assume the role:
+We will start by creating a Trust Policy file (trust-policy.json) to allow ECS tasks and your account to assume the role:

 ```
 echo '{